MariaLuisaRatto/catcheRdocs/source/catcheR_design.rst

 catcheR_design - Oligonucleotide Design
 ======================

-This step complements :ref:`SupplementalProtocolOne` - :ref:`SPOneOne`.
+This step complements Supplemental Protocol 1.

 1. In a new working folder, prepare the following files: